 "Bile" is more than a fierce emotion or a staple of demon possession horror movies.
 It is a substance, produced by the liver and further concentrated by the gallbladder, that is secreted into the intestine to digest what we've eaten, especially the fat.

 Bile ducts are tubes that branch tree-like through the liver and the gallbladder.
-The branches of the ducts in both organs lead to their own "trunk," and both trunks then join in the ampulla of Vater to feed their much maligned fluid to the duodenum, i.e. the first section of the small intestine into which the stomach directly feeds its masticated contents.
+The branches of the ducts in both organs lead to their own "trunk."
+Both trunks then join in what is called the common bile duct, joined a little further on in the ampulla (or papilla) of Vater by a third duct, the main pancreatic duct, to feed their much maligned fluid to the duodenum, i.e. the first section of the small intestine into which the stomach directly feeds its masticated contents.

 Cancer of the intrahepatic bile ducts, i.e. the bile ducts in the liver, also known by its scientific name of cholangiocarcinoma, is a rare cancer in most countries, except in Japan, Chile and Northern India where it occurs more frequently.
 Liver bile duct cancer is more common in people aged 65 or over.
 It is a cancer that develops inside the bile ducts, thus blocking them.

 Liver bile duct cancer is slow-growing, but is usually advanced by the time it's discovered.
 Its blocking of bile ducts gives rise to a number of different symptoms, including jaundice, fever, loss of appetite, loss of weight, abdominal pain, chills, fever, and very light colored stool.

 Because discovery is difficult and usually delayed, treatment often results in removal of the whole liver and a liver transplant.